 Coriander can be omitted from this recipe altogether.
 You may like instead to add puréed apples, basil leaves, ginger or sweet potato to give the carrot soup a little more flavour.

-Can this soup be batch made?
+Can this carrot and coriander soup be batch made?

 Absolutely!
 There’s nothing better than making a big batch of soup on the weekend to see you through the week!
 It can be stored in the fridge for three days, or frozen for up to a month!
 Fantastic for those lunches when you can’t be bothered to cook from scratch!